Chromeninja/VRZoneCheckIn_GoogleSheet/README.md

 ### Step 5: Testing
 - Run the system by using the menu created in Google Sheets.
 You can start with an individual check-in or group check-in to ensure everything works as expected.

----

-## Contributing

-We welcome contributions to improve the VR Zone Group Check-In System!
-To contribute:
-1. Fork the repository.
-2. Create a new branch with your feature or fix.
-3. Open a pull request with a clear description of your changes.

-For major changes, please open an issue first to discuss what you would like to improve.

----

 ## License